Natural fabric care of your sustainable clothing will extend its life and help protect the environment.

-Speaking at the recent Copenhagen Fashion Summit, designer Stella McCartney offered some advice about clothing care that I think we all intrinsically know, but sometimes don't practice.
+Speaking at the Copenhagen Fashion Summit, designer Stella McCartney offered some advice about clothing care that I think most of us know, but sometimes don't practice.
 “The less you wash your clothes, the better,” McCartney said.
 “I was told that by the tailors on Savile Row when I worked there, and it’s true, clothes last longer if you wash them less and care for them more.
 And less washing saves water and energy.”

 McCartney's got that right.
 According to estimates I've seen, about one-third of a garment's climate footprint happens after it's sold as a result of laundering or dry cleaning.
 By minimizing the amount of laundering we do and taking an eco-friendly tack when we wash and dry our clothes, we can substantially reduce that impact.
 For lots of smart clothing care ideas as well as Sympatico clothing-specific advice, see my washing tips here.

 I’m happy to see that major brands are getting on board with Earth-smart strategies.
-Even fast-fashion purveyor H&M is getting behind this movement with what they call Clevercare advice.
+Even fast-fashion purveyor H&M is backing this movement with what they call Clevercare advice.
 Some of their recommendations include:

-- The care symbols show the maximum treatment.
-Washing at lower temperatures can help the environment by using less energy.
+- Care symbols on clothing labels show the maximum treatment.
+Washing at lower temperatures can help the environment by using less energy and may also reduce shrinkage.
 But washing at a lower temperature may affect the cleansing performance.
 Read the instructions on your detergent pack.

 - Do not use the prewash program, unless the clothing is very dirty.